aiidateam/AEP/300_drop_python2/readme.md

 We propose the following schedule:

- * **Dec 1 2019**: The development of new features with support for Python 2.7 is discontinued.
+ * **1-Dec-2019**: The development of new features with support for Python 2.7 is discontinued.
- * **Jan 1 2020**: The support for Python 2.7 is officially discontinued.
+ * **1-Jan-2020**: The support for Python 2.7 is officially discontinued.
    *Important* security and bug fixes are released on the last AiiDA minor release line with Python 2.7 support.
- * **Jul 1 2020**: Security and bug fix releases on the last AiiDA minor release line with Python 2.7 support are discontinued.
+ * **1-Jul-2020**: Security and bug fix releases on the last AiiDA minor release line with Python 2.7 support are discontinued.

 ## Detailed Explanation